 Padmasuri shares the story of Hatthaka who wanted all his friends to meet and hear the Buddha, and then was praised by the Buddha for having many wonderful spiritual qualities.
 From the talk The Buddha Was a Friend As We Can Be a Friend at the Cambridge Buddhist Centre, 2013.

 The Buddha famously said that fellowship is the whole of the spiritual life.
 Is that really true?!
-Abhayanandi has been following this teaching notably by living in a residential Buddhist community and working in a team-based right-livelihood business.
+Abhayanandi has been following this teaching notably by living in a residential Buddhist community and working in a team-based right-livlihood business.
 Hear her inspirational and hard-won reflections from the talk entitled Living Sangha given at London Buddhist Centre, 2016.